intel/dffml/docs/arch/alice/discussion/0041/index.md

-# Volume 1: Chapter 3: Queendom of the Hybrid Cloud
+# Volume 1: Chapter 3: Empress of the Edge

 We use chadig.com and nahdig.com plus dids to deliver manifest schema in terms of allowlist and blocklist.